 - Site Visit (conducted during site visit) (0-50 points)

 The applicant demonstrates the following:

-- Results of lesson plans form arts specialists are shown with documentation representing WSI standards (Images of the process and student reflections get bonus points!)
+- Results of lesson plans from arts specialists are shown with documentation representing arts and subject area standards (should include images of the process and student reflections get bonus points!)

 - Student artwork is unique and does not come from a copied outline

 - Arts Integration definition by the Kennedy Center is displayed in each classroom (including the specialists classrooms)

 - The elements of the four arts disciplines (visual art, theatre, dance and music) are displayed in each classroom (including the specialists classrooms)

 - A commitment to supporting newer WSI schools through hosting arts integration retreats, providing presenters for professional development opportunities, etc.

 - A commitment to hosting Model school site visits to new schools